Administrative Policies and Procedures Manual - Policy 7000: Budgets and Reserves

-Process Owner: Associate Vice President for the Office of Planning, Budget, and Analysis and Health Sciences Center Budget Office
+Process Owners: Office of Planning, Budget, and Analysis and Health Sciences Center Budget Office

 This policy applies to budget management and use of reserves for Current Unrestricted funds with special emphasis on Instruction & General funds.
 Budgeting involves all segments of the University and is a continuous process designed to ensure the best use of available funding.
 Budget management requires short-term and long-range planning, and involves setting up program priorities, requesting funding, allocating available funds to various programs and projects, preparing and maintaining the budget, and reporting on the use of funds and intended use of any unexpended funds.

 2. Reporting and Review of Current Unrestricted Reserves

 RPM 7.20 ("Budgets and Fund Balances") requires that all departments responsible for Current Unrestricted funds categorize their reserves and submit categorization of reserves reports to their dean or director at the end of each fiscal year.
 The categorization of reserves reports can be completed using Categorization System Reports and should include carry forward, reserves commitments, dedications, and net discretionary reserves for the fiscal year just started.
 The definitions for committed, dedicated, and discretionary are as follows:

 Include reserves in this category if a formal, written commitment has been made for the funds.
 These are essentially costs the University would incur even if operations were discontinued.
 Examples include signed offer letters for start-up funds, documented cost share requirements, direct state appropriations for a special project, and institutional bond debt service payments.